youbs/ubermuda.github.io/books/discovering-docker.md

 ## In what format will the book be available?

-*Discovering Docker* will be available out of the box in PDF and ePub formats, and on demand in any format supported by [Pandoc](http://johnmacfarlane.net/pandoc/).
+*Discovering Docker* will be available out of the box in PDF, ePub and MOBI formats, and on demand in any format supported by [Pandoc](http://johnmacfarlane.net/pandoc/).

-I will try my best to provide mobi format for Kindles, and printed copies through [Lulu](http://lulu.com), but can't make any promise about these formats as of now.
+I will try my best to provide printed copies (probably through [Lulu](http://lulu.com)), but can't make any promise about this as of now.

 ## Are there translations planned?

-A french translated version will be released soon after the english one, and downloadable for free for buyers of the english version, so do not hesitate to pre-order now.
-After that, I'd like to organize community-driven translations whose revenues will be reversed to the translators and/or opensource projects.
+A french version will be released soon after the english one, and downloadable for free for buyers of the english version, so do not hesitate to pre-order now.
+After that, I'd like to organize community-driven translations whose revenues will be reversed to the translators and/or open-source projects.

 {% include see_also_my_docker_training.html %}